vegaonline/guimonc/README.md

 Solid geometry was working while presently triangular mesh based geometry has to be made.
-Most of the cases, problems were asked in stackroverflow <stackoverflow.com> to receive solution.
+Most of the cases, problems were asked in stackoverflow <stackoverflow.com> to receive solution.

 Graphics in 3D has been tried using jzy3D with BSD licence https://github.com/jzy3d/jzy3d-api vide home page http://www.jzy3d.org .

-It is under development.
+# It is under development.